 Wikimedia, the organization behind Wikipedia publishes the page views of each topic, every hour of the day.
 From the page views, trending topics i.e. those topics with sudden jumps in page views can be found.
 We are not the first ones to attempt such an exercise.
 Data Wrangling has documented a previous attempt here.

 We have also deployed a rails app to visualize the results at https://demotrends.qubole.com.
 The code for the Rails app is available on GitHub.

 - Qubole Free Plan

 On the Wikimedia website, the data is partitioned by year followed by month.
 There is one directory per year starting from 2007.
 Each year has one directory per month.
 For e.g. in the year 2013, there are directories named

-Each month directory has one file for every hour in a day.
+Each month’s directory has one file for every hour of the day.
 For e.g.